-When a tooth breaks, chips or decays in a way that compromises the strength of that tooth, a crown is often the best way to save and strengthen it. they are often associated with root-canalled teeth, where the nerve and blood supply of the tooth has been removed. a crown is a fabricated “cap” used to sit over and cover the remaining natural tooth. the crown is used to replace the portion of the tooth that sits above the gum-line.
+When a tooth breaks, chips or decays in a way that compromises the strength of that tooth, a crown is often the best way to save and strengthen it.
+They are often associated with root-canalled teeth, where the nerve and blood supply of the tooth has been removed.
+A crown is a fabricated “cap” used to sit over and cover the remaining natural tooth.
+The crown is used to replace the portion of the tooth that sits above the gum-line.

 Types of crowns and bridges

 There are a few common materials used for the fabrication of a crown and bridge.
+These include:

 - Gold alloy crowns